 Focus and motivation might seem like two different topics, but they are closely intertwined.
-For example, this year I have three work priorities: hiring really great people, creating quality content and equipping our users to work more productively.
-These themes inform everything I do.
-If a project or an opportunity doesn’t fit into one of these three buckets, I say no. Distractions slip away, and I can make real progress.
+For example, last year I had three work priorities: hiring really great people, creating quality content and equipping our users to work more productively.
+These themes informed everything I did.
+If a project or an opportunity didn’t fit into one of these three buckets, I said no.

 For example, I spend the first two hours of every workday writing out my thoughts.
 It might be a problem I’m trying to solve or a new idea.
 I don’t book meetings during this period, and I definitely don’t answer emails.
 But if I arrive at work feeling less than inspired, I give myself permission to do something else – as long as it fits within my three focus areas.
 Instead of writing and problem-solving, I can read articles or books on these topics, meet with a product team or watch a lecture.

 All that thinking and exploring soon makes me feel more engaged.
 Once I’m engaged, I come up with better ideas.
 And good ideas inspire me to take action.

 This process isn’t accidental.
 It’s a simple feedback loop I use to get moving on days when my brain feels stuck in neutral.

 Remember that motivation is optional

 In a 2016 article for The Cut, author Melissa Dahl wrote that “the only motivational advice anyone has ever needed [is] you don’t have to feel like getting something done in order to actually get it done”.

 It’s surprisingly brilliant.
 Your feelings don’t have to match your actions – especially when you truly want to move forward.
 You could feel tired but still put on your goggles and go for a swim.
 You could feel like you’d rather staple yourself to the chair than build another PowerPoint deck – and you still get the presentation done.